sabzzz1409/burnt/README.md

 MySQL

--SELECT DISTINCT FROM LIKE NOT AS
+-SELECT DISTINCT FROM NOT AS IS
 -INSERT INTO
 -UPDATE SET
 -DELETE FROM